Leo40Git/CaveSaveEdit/MCI.md

 - `getArmsImageSize:Number` - Gets the size of weapon icons in ArmsImage.
 - `getFPS:Number` - Gets the FPS.
 Used for calculating the "Seconds Played" field.
 - `getGraphicsResolution:Number` - Gets the game's resolution.
+- `getProfileClass:String` - Gets the profile class to use to load profiles.
+Valid classes are:
+`com.leo.cse.backend.profile.NormalProfile` - For vanilla CS profiles,
+`com.leo.cse.backend.profile.PlusProfile` - For Cave Story+ profiles.

 ## Information arrays
 To add an empty space to any of these arrays, add a `null`.